jlo-aus/discord-chronomate-docs/docs/intro.md

         - Do this monthly, daily or hourly
 - 💿 Log channel

-Chronomate is a hoby project developed in my spare time.
+Chronomate is a hobby project developed in my spare time.
 If you like using it please consider supporting with a donation.